WarrenWeckesser/numpy-notes/enhancements/gufunc-shape-only-params.md

     (m),<n>,<n> -> (m,n)  # Error: can't use n twice in the input.
     (m),<m,n> -> (m,n)    # Error: can't use m twice in the input.

-Shape-only parameters are not accepted in the output part of signature.
+Shape-only parameters are not accepted in the output part of the signature.

 Identifiers within shape-only input parameters are allowed in the output shape parameters; indeed, that is their primary reason to exist.